fffonion/lua-resty-openssl/README.md

         must be set.
 But a reference should be kept in Lua land to prevent premature gc of individual elements.
 (See x509.altname).
     - Shallow copy for stack is fine because in current design user can't modify the element in the stack directly.
-Each elemented is duplicated when added to stack and when returned.
+Each elemente is duplicated when added to stack and when returned.

 [Back to TOC](#table-of-contents)